JSolaC/Solaetal2025-Stability/README.md

 Please note that all analyses were originally conducted using R package versions from 2022.
 Running the code with newer package versions may lead to errors or incompatibilities, particularly with packages such as nlme and piecewiseSEM (see for example: GitHub Issue #763).

-To ensure full reproducibility, we provide the R version with which the code was run (R.4.1.2) as well as the installation of the 2022 packages used to run the models.
+To ensure full reproducibility, we recommend installing the R version with which the code was run (R.4.1.2 at https://cran.r-project.org/bin/macosx/) as well as the installation of the 2022 packages used to run the models.

 We plan to include a future update with code to help users automatically replicate the exact setup used in the original analyses.